4 Essential Supplements Everyone Should Take

 Methylation is the biochemical process that helps turn toxins into safer substances that your body can remove.
 Basically, methylation allows you to detox effectively.
 Proper methylation depends on the presence of several vitamins and cofactors, including vitamin B6, folate, and vitamin B12.

 When you have an MTHFR mutation, your body has difficulty converting these vitamins into forms that your body can readily use.
 If you have one MTHFR mutation, you absorb one-fifth of the amount of these vitamins as someone with no mutations.
 If you have two mutations, you absorb one-tenth.
-The vitamins may be present in your blood, however if you can’t utilize and convert them, they’re useless.
+The vitamins may be present in your blood, however, if you can’t utilize and convert them, they’re useless.

 In addition to genetics, poor diet, malabsorption of nutrients, toxic exposure, and certain medications can all interfere with proper methylation, so supporting the methylation process is always a good idea whether you have an MTHFR defect or not.

 This is why I recommend a daily methylation support supplement.
 The one that I take and carry in my store contains pre-methylated vitamin B12, vitamin B6, and folate, along with magnesium.
 For those with two mutations (like myself), I recommend two capsules a day, and for those with one or no mutations, I recommend one capsule a day.
-If you suspect a MTHFR defect, the blood test is offered through conventional labs, or you can use the saliva test offered through 23andMe.
+If you suspect an MTHFR defect, the blood test is offered through conventional labs, or you can use the saliva test offered through 23andMe.

 Where Should I Purchase Supplements?

 Supplements are an unregulated industry, and not all products are created equal.
 All of the supplements I carry in my store have been personally vetted by me and are pharmaceutical grade, meaning higher quality and often higher dosages than over the counter.
-They have also been tested by third-party companies to ensure that the ingredients are what they say they are, and that they are free of gluten, dairy, soy, and corn (unless otherwise marked).
+They have also been tested by third-party companies to ensure that the ingredients are what they say they are and that they are free of gluten, dairy, soy, and corn (unless otherwise marked).

-You certainly do not have to purchase your supplements from my store, however if you do buy them elsewhere, always make sure to purchase supplements that meet Good Manufacturing Process (GMP) standards.
+You certainly do not have to purchase your supplements from my store, however, if you do buy them elsewhere, always make sure to purchase supplements that meet Good Manufacturing Process (GMP) standards.
 The GMP seal means that the manufacturer has evaluated the purity, quality, strength, and composition of the supplement, that the supplement is safe to take, and that it’s exactly what the manufacturer says it is.